mincrmatt12/elan-spi-fingerprint/README.md

 This standard deviation is kind of weird, it isn't over the entire image but rather it's done row-wise, presumably because the image seems to have noticeable "bands" of background, and then an average of all the standard devs is taken. (my pitiful math skills might mean that this is actually the same as an average over the entire image)

+The current implementation uses two techniques to determine if an image is empty, which works well enough right now:

+- stddev
+- number of pixels below the background image (currently implemented with a massive hack because I made a silly error when implementing the background correction function, but functionally does this)

+We also treat the sensors as swipe-style ones, since the libfprint image matching algorithm is not designed to deal with such small sensors.

+When building the libfprint fork, please _don't_ use the version in this repo, rather pull the latest one from [mincrmatt12/libfprint](https://github.com/mincrmatt12/libfprint).
+Make sure you build it with `-D drivers=all`.
+Right now it's a little hard-coded and might need some convincing to use your specific sensor.

 ## Protocol info